hammerheim-game/hammerheim-rules/6-optional-rules.md

 #### 56. Catacombs

-The ground gives way under one randomly selected warrior and he falls into the depths of the catacombs below the city.
+The ground gives way under one randomly selected warrior from the encountering player's warband and he falls into the depths of the catacombs below the city.
 He takes a S3 hit from the fall unless he passes an Initiative test, and lands near the remains of others who have fallen before him.
 Assuming he’s not taken out of action by the fall, he discovers one of the following after a quick search (roll a D6):

 D6 Result